MicrosoftDocs/power-pages-docs/power-pages-docs/faqs-pro-developer.md

 ## What operational factors and settings allow for effective and responsible use of the feature?

 You can revise the intended code description as needed.
 You can also review the generated code and decide if you want to use it in Power Pages site code.
-You can insert the code to your site code and refine it or you can start over if the generated form doesn't fit your business requirements.
+You can insert the code to your site code and refine it or you can start over if the generated code doesn't fit your business requirements.

 ## See also